Jean Segura Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 4.02 team ERA ranks 11th across all MLB pitching staffs.
+- The Mariners' 3.99 team ERA ranks ninth across all league pitching staffs.

-- Mariners pitchers combine to give up 61 home runs (0.9 per game), the first-fewest in the league.
+- Mariners pitchers combine to surrender 62 home runs (0.9 per game), the first-fewest in the league.

+- Castillo gets the start for the Mariners, his 14th of the season.
+He is 4-4 with a 2.70 ERA and 92 strikeouts through 76 2/3 innings pitched.

+- In his last outing on Saturday against the Los Angeles Angels, the righty tossed six innings, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.